crashub/grails/readme.md

 # Configuration

 To start up CRaSH, a spring bean named `crashSpringWebBootstrap` of type `SpringWebBootstrap` is defined.
-Its config properties can be set by assigning a map of config properties to `grails.plugin.crash.config`, e.g.:
+Its config properties can be set by assigning a map of config properties to `plugin.crash.config`, e.g.:

-    grails.plugin.crash.config = [
+    plugin.crash.config = [
             'crash.ssh.port': 2001,
             'crash.auth.simple.password': 'secretPassword'
     ]